 - 1. All players must wear official NFL FLAG belts and flags.
 All players MUST always wear mouth guards while on the field.
-Game balls should be age specific. - Players must wear shoes.
+Game balls should be age specific. - 2.
+Players must wear shoes.
 Cleats may not be allowed at certain locations.
 This will be specified by your league organizer or site director.
-However, cleats with exposed metal are never allowed. and must be removed.
+However, cleats with exposed metal are never allowed and must be removed. - 3.
+Players may tape their forearms, hands and fingers.

-and must be removed.

-- 3. Players may tape their forearms, hands, and fingers.
 Players may wear gloves, elbow pads and knee pads.
 Braces with exposed metals are not allowed. - 4.
 Players must remove all jewelry and hard billed hats.
 Winter beanies are allowed. - 5.
-Players may wear soft shell helmets and sunglasses, but they must be secured at ALL times while on the field. - 6.
-Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - We recommend players wear shorts or pants that do not have pockets.
+Players may wear soft shell helmets, halos and sunglasses but they must be always secured while on the field.
+Prescription glasses are permitted without a strap. - 6.
+Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 7.
+We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. - 8.
 Participants must bring their own official NFL FLAG belts and mouth guards to the field.
 Extra belts and mouth guards may be available for purchase. - 9.
-NFL FLAG footballs will be provided. - a.
+NFL FLAG footballs will be provided.

+a.
 Flag belts and flags cannot be the same color as the shorts or pants.